steinrue/EMSel/README.md

 --no_neutral
     Explicitly overrides the requirement that neutral be run for all simulation.
 Only to be used when parallelizing a simulation across mode of selection.

+--compute_cond
+    Computes the log-likelihood that the allele is segregating at at least time point.
+Adds a key to the dictionary, "cond_correction_ll" containing an array of size (N,) corresponding to this probability for each replicate.
+    Only used in estimating the effective population size.

 -nc, --num_cores <int, default=1>